sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 equivalence, we can only give a conservative approximation.

-To verify that two basic blocks are equivalent, we assume that the common set of live variables equal, and ask Rosette to verify that the symbolic formulas we get from interpretation for each assigned variable are equivalent.
+To verify that two basic blocks are equivalent, we assume that the common set of live variables are equal, and ask Rosette to verify that the symbolic formulas we get from interpretation for each assigned variable are equivalent.